Decentralised-Monsters/demons-scilla/claim/README.md

  * - address (ByStr20) - LvlUp contract address.
  * **UpdateDMZ** - A admin transition to update the dmz contract address.
 * - new_dmz (ByStr20) - The new dmz contract address.
+* **RequestOwnershipTransfer** - Owner only transition to change owner.
+Current owner can abort process by call the transition with their own address.
+* - new_owner (ByStr20) - new owner address
+* **ConfirmOwnershipTransfer** - New contract owner can accept the ownership transfer request.

 ## Users Transitions
 ```Ocaml